The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 - Median yearly pay—$36,580

-When it comes to dangerous jobs, death isn't the only potential outcome worth investigating.
+That's why, when it comes to dangerous jobs, death isn't the only potential outcome worth investigating.
 People who sustain non-fatal injuries or contract diseases as a result of their occupations actually have to live with those conditions, which can be both costly and unpleasant.
 In fact, a lot of workers have to take time off or leave their jobs altogether in order to cope with their conditions.
 (Even a short-term disability can cause extended health, employment, and financial problems.)

+Are you ready for the nasties?
 Some of the most common work-related injuries and illnesses include cuts, abrasions, burns, bone fractures, amputations, hearing loss, severe allergic reactions, respiratory diseases, musculoskeletal disorders, heart disease, cancer, and mental disorders such as depression and post-traumatic stress disorder (PTSD).
 For some workers, these conditions come and go.
 But for others, they can last a lifetime or don't become apparent right away.

 Of course, nobody really knows the full magnitude of long-term occupational diseases since it's an area that has attracted relatively few researchers.
 Most of the available statistics on occupational illness and injury only include incidents that happen while workers are on the job.
 They don't usually account for conditions that develop months or years later and that can be fully or partially linked to prior job hazards.